chris-wamae/kindledecision/README.md

 Finally, the creator of the query adds other app users to the query (called participants) who will be able to select a choice in the query.
 The application verifies the existance of each user before allowing them to be added as a participant in the query.

-The creator also has the option of adding themselves as a participant in the query
+The creator also has the option of adding themselves as a participant in the query.

 ### Additional functionalities
 Other things that users can do on the app are:
-  1. Delete  a query they created
+  1. Delete  a query they created.
-  2. Delete their account
+  2. Delete their account.
   3. Change the email address associated with their account.

+## App technologies and frameworks

+The application has been developed using ReactJs for the front end and .NET(ASP .NET Web API) for the back end.
+The app was deployed on a Linux VPS (AWS Lightsail) using Nginx and Docker(the web api needed to be Dockerized in order for it to run on Linux).

+### Front end
+The main packages used in development of the app on React are redux-toolkit for state management, axios for http requests, react-router-dom for routing and js-cookie for cookies and sessions.

+### Back end
+On the back end Automapper was used for preventing protected information from being sent out during requests.
+Identity Framework was also used to handle Authentication and Authorization using JWT.

+##Testing the application on your computer